Wisconsin Department of Revenue

 The Wisconsin Department of Revenue (DOR) is an agency of the Wisconsin state government responsible for the administration of all tax laws, as well as valuing property and overseeing the wholesale distribution of alcoholic beverages and enforcement of liquor laws.
 The Department also administers the state's unclaimed property program and the state lottery.

 The department headquarters are located at the State Revenue Building in south central Madison, Wisconsin.
-The current Secretary of the Wisconsin Department of Revenue is Peter Barca.
-He was appointed by Governor Tony Evers on January 8, 2019.
+The current Secretary of the Wisconsin Department of Revenue is David Casey.
+He was appointed by Governor Tony Evers in April 2024.